These lemon shortbread cookies are flavored with lemon zest and topped with a delicious lemon glaze.

 Step 2 - Add the dry ingredients

 Add in the flour, salt, and lemon zest.
-Mix with a spatula or wooden spoon until a soft pliable dough forms.
+Mix with a spatula or wooden spoon until a soft dough forms.
 If using a stand mixer, mixer on low speed until a soft pliable dough forms.
 Knead the dough 3 to 5 times bringing the dough together in all.

 Step 3 - Form the biscuits/cookies